smaurice101/readthedocs/docs/source/usage.rst

 How The TML Components Are Integrated
 --------------------------

-TML solutions are developed using the MAADSTML Python library that connects to the TML Binaries for streaming real-time data to Apache Kafka, processing data in Kafka, and performing machine learning.
+TML solutions are developed using the MAADSTML Python library that connects to the TML Binaries, using REST API, for streaming real-time data to Apache Kafka, processing data in Kafka, and performing machine learning.
 Once the TML solutions are built, they are containerized with Docker and scaled with Kubernetes.

 .. important::